CoshChen/FansiteAnalysis/README.md

 **Dependency:** Java 7

+# Data Source
+The log data can be downloaded [here](https://drive.google.com/file/d/0B7-XWjN4ezogbUh6bUl1cV82Tnc/view).

+# Data Format
+The format of log.txt file is assumed to be ASCII.
+Other format, like UTF-8, may result wrong-data-line-format warning.
+Each data line follows the pattern `host [dd/MMM/yyyy:HH:mm:ss Z] "request" code(int) bytes(int)`.

-# Exectuion
+# Execution
 ```
 bash run.sh
 ```
 The `run.sh` script will execute the main class `processLog.Run` using the given input file and create four output file for the results of features.
 The arguments passing into ```processLog.Run``` are ```inputFile```, ```outputFile```, and ```featureLabel (1-4)```.
 The shell script runs ```processLog.Run``` and load ```inputFile``` for each of the four feature computations.

-There is another main class ```processLog.RunAllAtOnce``` which is not covered in ```run.sh```.
+There is another main class ```processLog.RunAllAtOnce``` which is not executed in ```run.sh```.
 It loads the input data once and finish computing all four features at the same time.
 However, this is memory costing and may cause heap space out of memory.

 # Test
 The test shell script provided by Insight runes testcases in `insight_testsuite` folder.